 CJ Acres Animal Rescue Farm

-On Sunday, John, Jessy (my sister), Mike (her boyfriend) and I went to CJ Acres Animal Rescue Farm to volunteer our time.
+On Sunday, John, my sister, her boyfriend, and I went to CJ Acres Animal Rescue Farm to volunteer our time.

-I didn’t find CJ Acres through VolunteerMatch or Hands On Orlando, but through Facebook… while searching for random farms to follow on Facebook.
+I didn’t find CJ Acres through VolunteerMatch, but through Facebook… while searching for random farms to follow on Facebook.
 (I know, I’m a dork, but I’m seriously interested in the goings-on of fiber farms — sheep, alpacas, etc….)
 I liked them on Facebook because I liked what they were doing for animals and this past week they posted a volunteer opportunity.

 I didn’t realize that CJ Acres was 2.5 hours away from us before I signed us all up to volunteer there but I’m glad I didn’t know beforehand because it probably would have stopped us from a very fun and rewarding day.